Chapter Three: First Blood

 “Liz!”
 Tim cried out in horror.

 Damian turned sharply towards Dick.
 “Grayson!
-Teach Drake to properly satisfy his women!
+Teach Drake to properly satisfy his woman!
 He must be doing poorly if she believed there was attraction between us.”

 Elizabeth smirked.
 “Not so bad being brothers now, huh?”